 Making conversation isn't Tinder, folks.
 We don't need the specs before we start to chat.
 Click To Tweet

 Don’t reply to everything someone says with a story about you.
-We call those people 1-uppers & they get tiresome really quick.
+We call those people one-uppers & they get tiresome really quick.

 You: Hi where are you from?